tinitiateprime/sqlserver/sqlserver-dql-data-setup.md

 * Data Query Language (DQL) is a powerful tool used to retrieve and manipulate data within a database management system.
 * Before diving into querying data that is to going into the details of Data Query Language (DQL) commands, it's essential to have a properly structured dataset to work with.
 * This preliminary step lays the groundwork for a comprehensive understanding of DQL operations, enabling users to effectively utilize DQL commands to query and manipulate data within a database management system.
-* In this tutorial, we'll walk through the process of setting up DQL data, step by step.
+* In this tutorial, we'll walk through the process of setting up Employees DQL data, step by step.

 ## Create tables
 * Create dataset under **EMPLOYEES** schema